 These values distinguish applicants and us to others

-Reflecting on values in any given context requires accepting nuance rather than thinking in absolutes.
-If one believes values-based decisions are binary or zero sum, coming to a decision will not go well, or work out at all.
-Importantly, even this order of priority is not absolute.
-Each context will determine which values are the most important.
-Setting a default priority of values is an attempt to relieve at some of the tension at the start.
-It will not preempt or direct every debate, but it helps everyone know where we are coming from.
+Reflecting on our values in any given context necessarily requires accepting nuance rather than thinking only in absolutes.
+If one believes values-based decisions are binary or zero sum, coming to a decision will typically not go well - and often may result in failure.
+Fluidity and reasonableness are key.
+Notably, even the order of priority discussed above may not be absolute in all circumstances.
+Each specific context will determine which values are ultimately the most important to be adhered to.
+Nonetheless, setting a default priority of values is our attempt to ground the process (and also achieve greater transparency).
+Doing so will not preempt or direct every debate, but it will help all parties better understand where we are coming from and what we hope to achieve.
 There will always be interpretation, there is always magnitude to consider, and that is welcome.

-We maintain an awareness that values are not always held equally so that it is clear, in the end, which matters most in any given context.
+We maintain an awareness that values are not always held equally in a manner that makes it clear, in the end, which matters most in any given context.
 For instance, we are not going to be transparent or diverse for the sake of it.
 We are not radical or trying to virtue signal these values.
 We do it because evidence supports working openly, improving diversity, and being inclusive leads to better outcomes.

 The behavior we reward is the best reflection of our values.
 Therefore, we reinforce our values by:

-Referring to our values for each application decision we make.
+Referring to our values in each application decision we make.

-Criteria we use for evaluating success and impact of our open calls and individual efforts we support.
+Utilising value-based criteria when evaluating the success and impact of our Open Calls and the individual efforts we support.